isomerpages/mlaw-corp/news/public-consultations/_posts/2011-12-06-public-consultation-on-the-legal-profession-amendment-bill-2012.md

 ---
-layout: post
-title: Public Consultation on the Legal Profession (Amendment) Bill 2012
+title: 'Public Consultation on the Legal Profession (Amendment) Bill 2012'
 permalink: /news/public-consultations/public-consultation-on-the-legal-profession-amendment-bill-2012/
-breadcrumb: Public Consultation on the Legal Profession (Amendment) Bill 2012
+breadcrumb: 'Public Consultation on the Legal Profession (Amendment) Bill 2012'
-collection_name: news

 ---

 Public Consultation on the Legal Profession (Amendment) Bill 2012
 ---